langmead-lab/monorail-external/README.md

 * `lucene_indexed_numeric_types.tsv`

 Taken together, the above junctions block gzipped files & indices along with the Lucene indices is enough for a minimally viable Snaptron instance.

+Intermediate and log files for the Unifier run can be found in `run_files`

 ### [Historical background] Layout of links to recount-pump output for recount-unifier